crozone/LinuxSerialPort/README.md

     }

     //
-    // Serial port is automatically closed here, when Dispose() is called by the using statement.
+    // Serial port is automatically closed here when Dispose() is called by the using statement.
     //
 }
 ```

 ## Implementation

 The implementation works by opening a FileStream to a serial port TTY device, and then setting the serial port TTY parameters with stty.
-Usually the TTY device is represented as a file within the /dev directory on a Unix system.
-For example, /dev/ttyUSB0 is a common path for USB serial adaptors.
+Usually the TTY device is represented as a file within the /dev/ directory on a Unix system.
+For example, /dev/ttyUSB0 is a common path for USB serial adaptors, and /dev/serial0 is common for physical serial ports.

-Once the serial port stream has been opened, it is provided by the `SerialPort.BaseStream` property.
+Once the serial port stream has been opened, read and write capabilities are provided by the `SerialPort.BaseStream` property.
+This property is a direct filestream to the serial port device.

 Unlike the mono implementation of SerialPort, there is no native component for calling into the various kernel serial port APIs.
 Instead, the /bin/stty binary is called directly with the appropriate parameters to set up the serial device.
 This is a portable solution that works across the majority of Unix systems.

 This implementation will not change parameters of the serial port device unless the property for that setting has been set.
 However, some TTY behaviour is set when the serial port is opened.
 Specifically, with `EnableRawMode = true` (default), the TTY is set to "sane" and then "raw", and several other options are set in an attempt to disable as much of the kernel TTY layer as possible.

 Other stty parameters will not be changed unless the respective properties have been set.
-For example, the values for Baudrate, DataBits, StopBits, Handshake, and Parity should remain unchanged when the serial port is opened, and will be set to the serial driver's preexisting configuraiton.
+For example, the values for Baudrate, DataBits, StopBits, Handshake, and Parity will remain unchanged when the serial port is first opened, unless  the corresponding properties were set before the port was opened, or set after the port was opened.

 ## Contributing

 There are still quite a few things missing from this implementation that can be implemented using stty, and would be nice to have.
-Feel free to chuck me a pull request as your heart desires!
+Feel free to chuck me a pull request if you have a useful feature idea.